Norwescon 1 Program Book

 GAMES ROOM in room 207 will feature computer games and continuous video tape showings.

 Personal home micro-computer systems are a fast-growing entertainment rage.
-Besides doing math drills, storing receipt files, computing moon orbits, and balancing a checkbook, micro-computers also play very clever games.
+Besides doing math drills, storing receipt files, computing moon orbits, and balancing a checkbook, microcomputers also play very clever games.
 In addition to several micro-computers, the games room has terminals connected to larger computer systems.

 Video tapes of old science fiction movies, “Prisoner” episodes, and other special features will be shown continuously.
 Science Fiction and fantasy board games, and maybe a D & D game, are also available for playing.